Iberpapel Silvipastural System on Degraded Land Project

 Validated conformance with the Voluntary Carbon Standard 2007.1: August 18th, 2011 (RA-VAL-VCS- 015323).

 The main objectives of the Iberpapel Silvipastural System on Degraded Land Project include wood production, land restoration and carbon sequestration through afforestation activities.
-This project comprises a total of 4,691 ha of land that has a history of agriculture use with intensive tillage or grazing by beef cattle.
-These activities have caused soil erosion, in many cases severe, and land degradation.
-This project activity is implemented on degraded lands, which are expected to continue to degrade in the absence of the project and hence the land cannot be expected to revert to a non-degraded state without human intervention.
+This project comprises a total of 11,592 acres (4,691 hectares) of land that has historically been used for agriculture with intensive tillage and cattle grazing.
+These activities have caused soil erosion—in many cases, severe—and land degradation.
+The project is being implemented on degraded land, which would not be expected to revert to a non-degraded state without human intervention and would likely continue to degrade in the absence of the project.
+Forest plantations will be completed by year eight, and forests will be replanted after clear-cut harvest.

-The Iberpapel Silvipastural System on Degraded Land is classified as a VCS “project”, in terms of its scale.
-It will remove a total of 884,732 tCO2 during the 60 year project lifetime, or an average of 14,746 tCO2 per year.
-Planted forests will remove carbon dioxide from the atmosphere and store it in different carbon pools (living above-ground and below-ground biomass, soil organic carbon, litter, and dead wood).
+The Iberpapel Silvipastural System on Degraded Land is classified as a Verified Carbon Standard “project” in terms of scale.
+It will remove a total of 884,732 tCO2e during its 60-year lifetime—or an average of 14,746 tCO2e per year.
+Planted forests will remove carbon dioxide from the atmosphere and store it in different types of carbon pools (above-ground and below-ground biomass, soil organic carbon, litter and dead wood).